Unbabel/fullstack-coding-challenge/README.md

 In case you are doing this to apply for our open positions for a Fullstack Developer make sure you first check the available jobs at [https://unbabel.com/jobs](https://unbabel.com/jobs)

+Please fork this repo before you start working on the challenge.
+We will evaluate the code on the fork.

 **FYI:** Please understand that this challenge is not decisive if you are applying to work at [Unbabel](https://unbabel.com/jobs).
 There are no right and wrong answers.
 This is just an opportunity for us both to work together and get to know each other in a more technical way.

 ## Challenge